-Mr. Ortiz's Detention and Subsequent Release
+Mr. Ortiz's Illegal Detention and Subsequent Release

-- 393. Mr. Ortiz was taken by the Ortiz Defendant Officers to lockup at the 25th Precinct station at 5555 W. Grand Avenue. - 394.
+- 390. Mr. Ortiz was taken by the Ortiz Defendant Officers to lockup at the 25th Precinct station at 5555 W. Grand Avenue. - 391.
 Mr. Ortiz was held at the station overnight.
-While he was there, Defendant Officer Powar verbally harassed him.
+While he was there, Defendant Officer Powar verbally harassed him. - 392.
+Mr. Ortiz was wrongfully charged with one felony count of possession of controlled substances and one misdemeanor count of possession of cannabis over 30 grams.

-- 395. Mr. Ortiz was charged with one felony count of possession of controlled substances and one misdemeanor count of possession of more than 30 grams of cannabis. - 396.
-On the same day, April 19, 2021, Defendant Officers Powar and Matias prepared a misdemeanor complaint against Mr. Ortiz for the marijuana possession charge and a felony complaint for the hydrocodone possession charge.
-Powar signed as the complainant on both charges; Matias signed as notary on both the felony and misdemeanor complaints.
+- 393. On the same day, April 19, 2021, Defendant Officers Powar and Matias prepared a misdemeanor complaint against Mr. Ortiz for the false marijuana possession charge and a felony complaint for the false hydrocodone possession charge.
+Powar signed as the complainant on both charges; Matias notarized both the felony and misdemeanor complaints.
 The complaints were filed in the Cook County Circuit Court.
-The court clerk's office file-stamped the complaints on April 20, 2021. - 397.
-Mr. Ortiz was transferred to Cook County Jail at 4 a.m. on April 20, 2021. - 398.
-That day, Mr. Ortiz was set to make his initial appearance in bond court before Judge Mary Marubio. - 399.
+The court clerk's office file-stamped the complaints on April 20, 2021. - 394.
+Mr. Ortiz was transferred to Cook County Jail at 4 a.m. on April 20, 2021. - 395.
+That day, Mr. Ortiz was set to make his initial appearance in bond court before Judge Mary Marubio. - 396.
 The Assistant State's Attorney dropped all charges against Mr. Ortiz, moving to dismiss the charges nolle prosequi.
 Mr. Ortiz was not even called individually to appear before the judge.
-He was informed summarily that the charges were dismissed. - 400.
-Mr. Ortiz was then released from custody. - 401.
-After being released, Mr. Ortiz sought to recover his impounded car.
+He was informed summarily that the charges were dismissed. - 397.
+Mr. Ortiz was then released from custody. - 398.
+After being released, Mr. Ortiz sought to recover his illegally impounded car.
 He was initially told that he would have to pay a \$3,000 fine to recover the vehicle.
-He refused and insisted on a hearing. - 402.
+He refused and insisted on a hearing. - 399.
 On April 21, 2021, Mr. Ortiz attended a hearing at 400 W. Superior Street to challenge the seizure of his car.
 No police officers appeared as witnesses.
-The Administrative Law Judge ordered the vehicle released to Mr. Ortiz. - 403.
+The Administrative Law Judge ordered the vehicle released to Mr. Ortiz. - 400.
 Mr. Ortiz searched for the vehicle and ultimately found it at a police impound lot at 2255 E. 103rd Street.
 When the car was returned to him, he found that there was approximately \$1,200 in new damage to the car door and body.
 This damage was not present when he was arrested and the car was impounded.

-- 404. CPD denied Mr. Ortiz's claims for recovery for the damage to his vehicle.
-The vehicle repairs remain outstanding. - 405.
-The erroneous ShotSpotter alert prompted the Defendant Officers to falsely suspect and target him, search his person and vehicle, and ultimately arrest and illegally detain him on pretextual drug charges.
-Upon information and belief, Defendant Officers Powar and Matias arrested Mr. Ortiz and filed the charges to retaliate against Mr. Ortiz and to attempt to justify retroactively their unlawful conduct. - 406.
-The charges brought against Mr. Ortiz were so petty that the State's Attorney's Office did not bother to prosecute them and no officer bothered to appear at the impoundment hearing.
-The detention, arrest, and subsequent proceedings stemming from the false ShotSpotter alert caused an enormous hardship for Mr. Ortiz and did nothing to make the community safe. - 407.
+- 401. CPD denied Mr. Ortiz's claims for recovery for the damage to his vehicle.
+The vehicle repairs remain outstanding. - 402.
+The erroneous ShotSpotter alert prompted the Defendant Officers to falsely suspect and target him, search his person and vehicle, and ultimately arrest and illegally detain him on false charges.
+Upon information and belief, Defendant Officers Powar and Matias arrested Mr. Ortiz and filed the charges to retaliate against Mr. Ortiz and to attempt to justify retroactively their unlawful conduct. - 403.
 Mr. Ortiz cares for four children in his home.
-He suffered from the stigma of false arrest around his family and friends. - 408.
+He suffered from the stigma of his false arrest around his family and friends. - 404.
 Mr. Ortiz continues to feel unsafe around CPD officers after Defendant Officers violently accosted him during a routine chore he undertook to serve his family.
-He still sees the same officers around the neighborhood and is disturbed by their unwarranted actions. - 409.
+He still sees the same officers around the neighborhood and is disturbed by their unwarranted actions. - 405.
 Mr. Ortiz regularly travels and goes about daily business within parts of the City of Chicago that are within ShotSpotter's footprint.
 He is thus likely to be falsely targeted again by CPD officers, solely based on the fact that he is in a high-alert ShotSpotter area of the City.